Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Visitors exploring the historic Renaissance architecture of Rosenborg Castle in Copenhagen under a clear blue sky.

-From the rainbow Nyhavn waterfront to the historic charm of surrounding cities like Hans Christian Andersen's hometown, Odense, Copenhagen captivates visitors with its storied past.
-Embrace the Danish concept of "hygge" in cozy cafes or cycle past picturesque windmills and castles, common public features highlighting Denmark's seamless blend of tradition and progress.
+From rainbow-hued Nyhavn to Hans Christian Andersen’s hometown, Copenhagen captivates with its storied past.
+Embrace the Danish concept of "hygge" in cozy cafés or cycle past picturesque windmills and castles, public landmarks that embody Denmark’s seamless blend of tradition and progress.
+Innovative urban design shapes the city while timeless Frederiksborg lies just outside the capital.
+Copenhagen’s progressive societal ethos, rooted in sustainability and happiness, is evident even while basking along the charming canals; electric harbor ferries glide by a skiable waste-to-energy plant!

 5 Days in Copenhagen Itinerary